Importing data from Hive, S3, MongoDB, and other systems

 --output //path/in/yt/table

-To import results of a SQL statement, use jdbc_sql
+To import the results of an SQL statement, use the jdbc_sql

 input specifier: